msveshnikov/midimaker/docs/marketing_strategy.md

 ## 2. Key Messaging

-Our messaging will revolve around the core benefits and unique selling propositions of AutoMusic Generator, tailored for each target audience:
+Our messaging will revolve around the core benefits and unique selling propositions of MidiMaker Generator, tailored for each target audience:

 **Overall Messaging Pillars:**